 If the plea bargain offer is not acceptable to the client and the attorney, the case continues to additional court dates and heads towards a trial.

 Jury Trial.
-A jury trial may be successful to prove that a client accused of committing a theft crime is not guilty.
+A jury trial may be successful to prove that a client accused of committing a burglary is not guilty.

 The best type of trial defense depends upon many different factors including the nature of the criminal charge, the existence or non-existence of evidence, the quality of the evidence, the client’s background, the police investigation, the testimony of witnesses, forensic experts, physical evidence, and other issues that may arise through the course of the trial.